ionic-team/capacitor/.github/CONTRIBUTING.md

 * `android`: Capacitor Android Runtime
 * `android-template`: Default Android App installed by the CLI
 * `example`: Example project for development
-* `e2e`: an end-to-end testing app
+* `e2e`: An end-to-end testing app
-* `plugin-template`: the default plugin template when creating a new plugin
+* `plugin-template`: The default plugin template when creating a new plugin
 * `scripts`: deploy and task scripts
 * `site`: Website and documentation